biicode/docs/examples/lib_httpserver.rst

 How does it work?
 -------------

-It allow you to just implement a subclass of httpserver::HttpMiddleware to attend browsers or other http client requests.
+It allows you to just implement a subclass of httpserver::HttpMiddleware to attend browsers or other http client requests.

 A method "call" from your subclass object will be called with a Request* object and a Response* object.